 With such an undeniably romantic ambiance, it’s a wonder more films aren’t made in Rome!
 Perhaps the royalties are too high – regardless, we just love seeing The Eternal City on the silver screen!
-Here are some of our favourite Rome-based films, so you can prepare yourself for an upcoming adventure, reminisce about your travel memories, or simply pretend that you’re here!
+Here are some of our favourite Rome-based films, which will make your travel in Rome, so you can prepare for an upcoming adventure, reminisce about your travel memories, or simply pretend that you’re here!

 1. Roman Holiday (1954)

 When it hit the silver screen in the 1950’s, Three Coins in the Fountain had a lot going for it!
 It utilised state-of-the-art technology for visuals and sound quality that simply hadn’t been used before.
 Applying technological innovation with a fabulous Frank Sinatra theme song, incredible views of Italy, and an over-the-top romantic plot resulted in a “classic” which had people booking their tickets to Rome immediately!
 Nowadays, it all seems a bit cheesy, but we’re still impressed by how much they pulled off for the time period – and grateful that the film sparked such an immense interest in the Eternal City!